Karbivio/SchizoFrolic/ABOUT.md

 * The developer is active :)

 ## Any relation to the Horizon client?
-We're both derivatives of the same defunct F-Chat Rising client, which itself is developed from the official F-Chat desktop client.
-Horizon was forked from our project, as we were the only up-to-date F-Chat Rising fork anyone could find at the time.
+Both Frolic and Horizon are derivatives of the same defunct F-Chat Rising client, which itself is developed from the official F-Chat desktop client.
+Horizon was forked from Frolic, as we were the only up-to-date F-Chat Rising fork anyone could find at the time.
 Both projects are available under the Expat License (commonly called the "MIT License").

-The lead developer of this project regularly participates in discussion and code review on Horizon and submits code improvements where appropriate.
-Meanwhile, this project also pulls relevant improvements from Horizon.
+The lead developer of Frolic regularly participates in discussion and code review on Horizon and submits code improvements where appropriate.
+Meanwhile, Frolic also pulls relevant improvements from Horizon to keep our client up-to-date.

-There is no hostility between these projects; we're happy Horizon exists, and we're sure they're thankful we were around to preserve the original Rising codebase.
+There is no hostility between these projects; We're happy Horizon exists, and we're sure they're thankful for our contributions.

-## What makes this project different from Horizon?
+## What makes Frolic different from Horizon?
+It's likely that Frolic and Horizon will maintain feature parity for an extended period of time.

-* In terms of end-user experience, this project seeks to establish sane, helpful, and unobtrusive defaults so you can run the application as-is.
-The intent of this client is to enhance the original client with features that stay out of the way and let the user control their own experience.
+* In terms of end-user experience, there may never be much difference.
+Frolic seeks to establish sane, helpful, and unobtrusive defaults so you can run the application as-is.
+The intent of Frolic is to enhance the original client with features that stay out of the way and let the user control their own experience.

     It's yet to be seen how Horizon will implement feature additions, but Horizon's lead developer has expressed interest in having more user-controllable options for a high amount of customization.
-In this way, we operate with different _primary_ goals, even though both projects desire a high-quality experience for our users.
+In this way, we operate with different _primary_ goals, even though both projects desire an enjoyable experience for our users.

+* If you want to work with developers to improve the client, there's a few distinctions between the projects, but you shouldn't let these differences sway your decision in which you use.

-* For development style, this project focuses on feature-based branches which test changes and implement minor improvements over long periods of time - then merges the completed feature into the main branch so you have a fully-implemented new feature to play with.
+    Frolic focuses on feature-based branches which test changes and implement minor improvements over long periods of time - then merges the completed feature into the main branch so everyone can it can go live in the next release.
+Frolic makes only minimal changes necessary to offer improvement, preserving parts of the code that don't need to be tampered with.

-    Horizon uses a single development branch to merge multiple features together for a testing period.

-    Of course, repository management hardly matters as long as the finished product is good.

-* For coding style, this project operates without enforcement of a particular coding standard, favoring pertinent in-line commentary and clarity of code so other contributors can discern the intent.

-    When submitting code to this project, the only code-style test you'll have to pass is, "Can the lead developer understand what my code is trying to do just by reading it?"
-All submissions will undergo review and discussion; code is never accepted immediately.
-You may have to make formatting or layout changes for clarity, but you also may not.
-Communication is a must, but don't worry - the lead dev is a patient person and enjoys working with others. :)
+    When submitting code to Frolic, the only style test you'll have to pass is, "Can the lead developer understand what my code is trying to do just by reading it?"
+All submissions undergo review and discussion; code is never accepted immediately.
+You may be asked to make formatting or layout changes for clarity.
+We rely on good communication to keep things moving, but don't worry - the lead dev is a patient person and enjoys working with others to polish submissions to perfection. :) Frolic operates without enforcement of a particular coding standard, favoring pertinent in-line commentary and clarity of code so other contributors will be able to discern the intent far into the future.

-    Horizon enforces a particular code format using the "opinionated" [Prettier](https://prettier.io/docs/) nodejs module.
+    Horizon uses a single development branch to merge multiple features together for a general testing period.
+For coding style, Horizon enforces a consistent code format using the self-proclaimed "opinionated" [Prettier](https://prettier.io/docs/) nodejs module.

-    It's not "wrong" to favor either consistency or readability over the other, it's entirely preference.
-And most importantly, it doesn't affect the usability of the finished chat client in any way.
+    Both projects accept issue reports, feature requests, and code contributions from the general public.
+It's yet to be seen how either project address low-quality code submissions, as nothing of note has happened this early in these project's lives.

 ###
-Ultimately, we operate with different standards and move towards different goals.
-Our project makes only minimal changes necessary to offer improvement, preserving parts of the code that don't need to be tampered with.
+Ultimately, both projects operate with different standards and move towards different goals from the same starting point.
+If you need a concise way to think about it, consider them sister projects - similar but distinct.
 #

-## How can I help improve this project?
+## How can I help improve Frolic?
-There are two ways to get started making a contribution.
+There are two ways to help out:
-* Submit an idea to the [issue tracker](https://github.com/FireUnderTheMountain/fchat-risinger/issues).
+* Submit an idea to the [issue tracker](https://github.com/Frolic-chat/Frolic/issues).
 Include how ever many or few details as you want.
 Ideas that fit the general theme of "enhanced chat client" will get attention.
-Ideas that are simple and unobtrusive will also get fast attention.
+Ideas that are simple and unobtrusive will also get attention.
 And if you include an offer to do the bulk of the code-work yourself, it's _even more likely_ to get attention. :)
 * **Alternatively:** Fork the project, make some commits, and submit a pull request with an explanation of what your changes accomplish.
 Simple bug fixes, logic improvements and code improvements are mostly likely to be accepted quickly.
-If your code is in line with project goals, it will be merged into a new branch for testing and development.
+If your code is in line with project goals, it will be merged into a new branch for further development.